andrewrk/libsoundio/README.md

  0. Create a test for input stream overflow handling.
  0. Allow calling functions from outside the callbacks as long as they first call lock and then unlock when done.
- 0. Should pause/resume be callable from outside the callbacks?
- 0. clean up API and improve documentation
-    - make sure every function which can return an error documents which errors it can return
  0. use a documentation generator and host the docs somewhere
  0. add len arguments to APIs that have char *
     - replace strdup with `soundio_str_dupe`
  0. Support PulseAudio proplist properties for main context and streams
  0. Expose JACK options in `jack_client_open`
- 0. custom allocator support
  0. mlock memory which is accessed in the real time path
  0. make rtprio warning a callback and have existing behavior be the default callback
  0. write detailed docs on buffer underflows explaining when they occur, what state